-If you want to view your presentation close-up on a monitor as well as on the screen, you can connect the MONITOR OUT signal output socket on the projector to an external monitor with a VGA cable following the instructions below:
+If you want to view your presentation close-up on a monitor as well as on the screen, you can connect the COMPUTER OUT signal output socket on the projector to an external monitor with a VGA cable following the instructions below:

-- 1. Connect the projector to a computer as described in "Connecting a computer" on page 17. - 2.
-Take a suitable VGA cable (only one supplied) and connect one end of the cable to the D-Sub input socket of the video monitor.

-Or if your monitor is equipped with a DVI input socket, take a VGA to DVI-A cable and connect the DVI end of the cable to the DVI input socket of the video monitor.
+- Connect the projector to a computer as described in "Connecting a computer" on page 18. - Take a suitable VGA cable (only one supplied) and connect one end of the cable to the D-Sub input socket of the video monitor.
+Or if your monitor is equipped with a DVI input socket, take a VGA to DVI-A cable and connect the DVI end of the cable to the DVI input socket of the video monitor. - 3.
+Connect the other end of the cable to the COMPUTER OUT socket on the projector.

-- 3. Connect the other end of the cable to the MONITOR OUT socket on the projector. - The MONITOR OUT output only works when COMPUTER connection is made to the projector.
-To use this connection method in the standby mode, turn on the Active VGA Out function under the POWER MANAGEMENT > Standby Settings menu.
+The COMPUTER OUT output only works when COMPUTER IN 1 connection is made to the projector in the standby mode.
+To use this connection method, turn on the Active VGA Out function under the SOURCE > Standby Settings menu.